Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 ---
 title: Private Beta - Run Scheduled Tasks
 nav: Cron Tasks
-modified_at: 2021-10-11 10:00:00
+modified_at: 2021-10-11 14:00:00
 tags: app
 index: 15
 ---

 {% warning %}
 This feature is currently available only in private beta.
-Ask the support to be added to the waitlist.
+Ask the support to get early access.
 {% endwarning %}

 Your application may need to execute some tasks at regular interval.
 The cron feature is here to help you run scheduled tasks based on [one-off containers]({% post_url platform/app/2000-01-01-tasks %}).

+As Scalingo is a highly distributed platform this feature is not based on the cron software.
+However the end goal is the same: execute tasks at precise time date interval.
+The syntax used to describe this interval is the same as in the cron software.

 Instead of running 24/7 a container to execute a task from time-to-time, the cron feature lets you start one-off containers only when you need.